Silent Night, Bloody Night: Plot

 Tess arrives at the mansion and finds the sheriff's car running outside.
 In the foyer, she is greeted by the unseen killer, who bludgeons her to death with a candlestick.
 Jeffrey meanwhile arrives at Tess's house and finds it empty, after which he returns to Diane at the newspaper office.
 Diane tells Jeffrey that, based on her research, his mother did not die during his birth like he had thought.
 Jeffrey and Diane depart together to the mansion.
 En route, they pass Charlie's car, which has been set on fire; moments later, Charlie throws himself at Jeffrey's car and Jeffrey runs him over, killing him.
 Examining the body, Jeffrey realizes someone has cut Charlie's hands off.

 At the mansion, Jeffrey finds his grandfather's diary in the foyer, which reveals he was the one who got Marianne pregnant.
-The diary recounts how Wilfred grew hostile toward the complacent hospital staff, so on Christmas Eve 1935, he freed the hospital's patients, causing a massacre that resulted in Marianne's death as well.
-He then ended up faking his death in 1950 and has been living anonymously in a nearby mental hospital ever since before escaping.
+The diary recounts how Wilfred grew hostile toward the complacent hospital staff, so during a 1935 Christmas Eve party, he freed the hospital's patients, causing a massacre that resulted in Marianne's death as well.
+He then ended up faking his death in 1950 and has been living anonymously in a nearby mental hospital ever since before escaping earlier that day after reading from a local newspaper about the Butler mansion being put up for sale.
 Jeffrey tells Diane that his grandfather/father is still alive, and that the sheriff, Tess, Towman and the mayor were all former inmates Wilfred sought revenge on for the death of Marianne.
 The mayor arrives at the mansion armed with a rifle, and he and Jeffrey open fire, killing each other.
 The killer, revealed to be the elderly Wilfred Butler, finally appears, and Diane grabs Jeffrey's gun and shoots him dead.

-A year later, Diane takes one last look at the Butler mansion before it is destroyed by a bulldozer crew.
+In the final scene set several months later the following year, Diane takes one last look at the Butler mansion before it is destroyed by a bulldozer crew.

 Cast

+Additionally, Candy Darling, Ondine, Tally Brown, Charlotte Fairchild, Lewis Love, Harvey Cohen, George Trakas, Susan Rothenberg, and Jack Smith appear as various party guests and psychiatric inmates in the film's flashback sequences.

+Themes

+Writer Matthew DuPée notes that Silent Night, Bloody Night examines themes of abuse, victimization, madness, and perversion of justice.
+Biographer Tom Weaver notes that the film features commentary on power structures and the "polite society" of small communities.
+Film scholar Kim Newman comments on this theme in his book Nightmare Movies: Horror on Screen Since the 1960s (2011): "Silent Night, Bloody Night finds that all the pillars of the local community were once inmates of the asylum, and have been running the town since their violent mass breakout.
+In the canon of modern gothic themes, the evil asylum occupies roughly the same position held in the nineteenth century by the unholy convent."

 Production

-Principal photography for Silent Night, Bloody Night began on November 30, 1970 in Oyster Bay, New York.
-The James W. Beekman house in Oyster Bay served as the Butler home in the film.
-The film originally had the working title Zora, which was the title of an unrelated screenplay owned by Cannon Films.
-Post-production took place in the summer of 1972, with director Gershuny and editor Tom Kennedy completing dubbing, scoring, and sound effects.